 Although banks in some markets are starting to move into SME lending, some segments are still underserved.
 This includes SMEs in fragile and conflict-affected markets, women-owned businesses, education and health-care SMEs, and firms in rural markets.

-SME and Gender blended finance facilities offer guarantees to lower the risks faced by financial institutions moving into SME markets They also provide dedicated credit lines to reach specific segments—including women-owned SMEs—and performance incentives to motivate financial institutions grow their SME portfolios.
+SME and Gender blended finance facilities offer guarantees to lower the risks faced by financial institutions moving into SME markets.
+They also provide dedicated credit lines to reach specific segments—including women-owned SMEs—and performance incentives to motivate financial institutions grow their SME portfolios.

 Global SME Finance Facility

-A global partnership, the Facility was launched in 2012 in response to a G-20 call for expediting SME financing and growth,and aims to generate one million new jobs in the SME sector.
-To support this growth, the facility provides funding, risk mitigation and advisory assistance to financial institutions.
-This helps institutions expand lending to SMEs in challenging markets and segments.
-In addition, the facility aids governments with improving their nations' financial infrastructure, enabling capital to flow more efficiently to SMEs.
+Focused on helping to close the financing gap faced by SMEs in emerging markets, the Global SME Finance Facility (GSMEF) is a global blended-finance partnership.
+GSMEF was launched in 2012 in response to a G-20 call for expediting SME financing and growth, and aims to generate one million new jobs in the SME sector.
+To support this growth, the facility provides investment, risk mitigation and advisory assistance to financial institutions.
+This helps institutions expand lending to the most underserved SMEs in challenging markets and segments, including SMEs in fragile countries, climate-smart SMEs, and women-owned SMEs.
+In addition, the Facility aids governments to improve their countries’ financial infrastructure, thus enabling capital to flow more efficiently to SMEs.

 Donors